 Coach Rick Carlisle

-In this article, we'll discuss the basics of the Horns offense and present just a few of the many, many plays that coach Perkins includes on the DVD... get the DVD for the complete package.
+This article discusses the basics of the Horns offense and some of the many plays that coach Perkins includes on the DVD - get the DVD for the complete package.

 "Horns Offense" with Lason Perkins